adityaathalye/clojure-by-example/README.md

 ## VSCode + Calva

 We support VSCode + Calva IDE in the classroom for this workshop.
 We suggest you use this setup, unless of course, you have already configured your favourite editor for Clojure development.
-We've listed alternate starter kits below (VSCode, Vim, Emacs, Atom), _but_ please avoid [bikeshedding](http://catb.org/jargon/html/B/bikeshedding.html) editors.
+We've listed alternate starter kits below (IntelliJ, Vim, Emacs, Atom), _but_ please avoid [bikeshedding](http://catb.org/jargon/html/B/bikeshedding.html) editors.
 Just complete the workshop first!

 - Download and Install [VSCode](https://code.visualstudio.com/)
 - Open VSCode and complete the initialization process.